 Rachael Plymale has extensive experience representing government contractors in complex internal and government investigations, mandatory and voluntary disclosures, and qui tam actions.
 Rachael represents companies in matters involving complex fraud and compliance issues related to the False Claims Act, Procurement Integrity Act, Foreign Corrupt Practices Act, and other government contract statutes and regulations including suspension and debarment.
 Rachael strives to provide her clients with efficient and effective representation with the goal of reducing exposure and expediently resolving matters.

-Rachael has assisted clients in a variety of litigation and compliance matters.
-She has represented contractors in internal and external investigations of all sizes and in disclosures to the government.
-She has represented clients in both pre- and post-award bid protests before the Government Accountability Office and the Court of Federal Claims as well as contract terminations and requests for equitable adjustments at the Boards of Contract Appeals.
-Her practice also includes counseling clients on a variety of regulatory and contractual compliance issues, particularly in small business matters such as size determination and appeals at the SBA's Office of Hearings and Appeals and small business contracting.
+Rachael’s litigation practices focuses on both pre- and post-award bid protests before the U.S. Government Accountability Office and the Court of Federal Claims, state-level bid protests, as well as contract terminations and requests for equitable adjustments before the Boards of Contract Appeals.
+Rachael also has an active practice counseling clients on a variety of regulatory and contractual compliance issues.

-Rachael maintains an active pro bono practice representing victims of human trafficking in immigration matters.
+Rachael also maintains an active pro bono immigration practice including representing victims of human trafficking and individuals seeking asylum.Show More

 Chambers USA 2020